Mohsnmonji/mohsnmonji.github.io/about-me.md

 <p>
-    Another strand of my research explores the <strong>social history of modern statistics</strong>, focusing on the historical contexts in which statistical knowledge has emerged and how
+    Another strand of my research explores the <strong>social history of modern statistics</strong>, focusing on the historical contexts in which statistical knowledge has emerged and
     <strong>statistical reasoning and quantification</strong> became central—epistemologically—to
-    knowledge production and population governance.
+    knowledge production.
 </p>